APIs and The Future of Health & Fitness

-The future of health and fitness passes by way of the APIs, Greek online grocery boom, YC startups, attract diverse candidates, Beat Tesla service, funding rounds, jobs and more
+Building the infrastructure for health and fitness data with Terra, Greek online grocery boom, YC startups, attract diverse candidates, Beat Tesla service, funding rounds, jobs and more

 👋 Happy Friday!
 Welcome to Hunting Greek Unicorns #35.
-I’m a startup guy based in Greece, and every two weeks I share news, jobs and more from the Greek startup scene, and not only.
+I’m Alex, a product guy turned VC, and every two weeks I send out a newsletter with everything you need to know about the Greek startup industry.

 📬 If you find this newsletter interesting, you can share with your friends or subscribe, if you haven’t already, and join 2,557 readers.